dhuvik/tcr_translate/README.md

  'CASSLGQGAYEQYF']
 ```

-If you would like to see a more detailed demo of our model, please check out our [demo notebook](google.com).
+If you would like to see a more detailed demo of our model, please check out our Colab notebook [Coming Soon](google.com).

+### Contact

+For more information please reach out to us at: {dkarthikeyan1, alex.rubinsteyn}@unc.edu

 ### Citation